sunpy/ndcube/docs/ndcube.rst

 Missing Axes
 ------------

 Some WCS axis types are coupled.
-For example, the helioprojected latitude and longitude of the Sun as viewed by a camera on a satellite orbiting Earth do not map independently to the pixel grid.
+For example, the helioprojective latitude and longitude of the Sun as viewed by a camera on a satellite orbiting Earth do not map independently to the pixel grid.
 Instead, the longitude changes as we move vertically along the same x-position